-Because CR-mediated longevity occurs with remarkable consistency across species, whatever drives it is biologically fundamental.
-Understanding how it works remains a central question in anti-aging.
-A primary aim of the new era of anti-aging therefore is to replicate the CR effect without the requisite semi-starvation.
-CR triggers a metabolic change which likely evolved as an adaptation to disruptions in food supply, mediated by sirtuins, which actuate the genes responsible for the metabolic changes of CR.
-The result can be reproduced without nutrient restriction (at least experimentally) by sirtuin activators such as resveratrol.
-I'll confess that I was eager to connect this discovery about resveratrol to the French Paradox and longevity, as did many others.
-There turned out to be many problems with this hypothesis, and some high-level recent re-examinations of the original studies cast doubt about the results.
+Because CR-mediated longevity occurs with such consistency across species, whatever drives it is biologically fundamental.
+A primary aim of longevity medicine therefore is to replicate the CR effect without semi-starvation.
+CR triggers a sirtuin-mediated metabolic change which likely evolved as an adaptation to disruptions in food supply, which activates the genes responsible for these metabolic changes.
+The result can be experimentally reproduced without nutrient restriction by sirtuin activators such as resveratrol.
+Many were eager (as was I) to credit resveratrol for the French Paradox and longevity.
+But there are problems with this hypothesis, and some high-level re-examinations of the original studies have cast doubt about the results.
 The discovery did however provide an opening to probe cellular aging at a molecular level.